MemphisMeng/Blackjack/Design Doc.md

 ## Blackjack

 ## Card
 Card is the fundemental component of every card game, without which any game makes no sense.
 As it is known, there are at least two properties of a card: its suit and its rank.
 Both of them determines the ranking of a card itself.
 However, in some games, for example, Black jack, both the properties don't matter.
 Rather, people care more about the real value of a card that it really stands for. (e.g. King, Queen and Jack all represents the value of 10, which is no superior to any number card of 10.)
 Given this scenario, we provide another variable called "num', representing the true value of every card in this game while not affecting the extensiveness and re-usability of the class.
-In addition,
+In addition, in a game the look of a card can never be changed except you are a magician who is able to manipulate the stuff.
+Thus, it is safe to set all the cards to be unmuta
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTI4NDAxNTMsLTk5NzU2MTcyNCwtOT
+eyJoaXN0b3J5IjpbLTE1MTIyMTU0NTIsLTE1NTI4NDAxNTMsLT
-ExMTU5NjM3LDEyOTgyOTU4NjJdfQ==
+k5NzU2MTcyNCwtOTExMTU5NjM3LDEyOTgyOTU4NjJdfQ==
 -->